$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Introduction

-Finite temperature effects manifests itself in macroscopic properties as well as asteroseismology of hot and dense NS environment~\citep{Thapa_Beznogov_2023prd,Barman_Pradhan_2025prd}.
-PNS asteroseismology ($f-$, $p-$, $g-$mode) simulations have been carried out to study the effect of various eigenmodes and how they impact GW emission~\citep{Torres2018,Torres2019,Sotani2020c,Rodriguez2023,Sotani2024a,Sotani2016,Sotani:2019b,Sotani2020}. \cite{Sotani2020b} found that $g_1$ and $f$-modes are the dominant frequency modes emitted during the earlier and later stages of PNS evolution.
+Finite temperature effects manifests itself in macroscopic properties as well as asteroseismology of hot and dense NS environment.
+Several recent works have investigated thermal effects by solving for nonradial oscillations of spherically symmetric NSs within the Cowling approximation~\citep{Thapa_Beznogov_2023prd} and full general relativity~\citep{Barman_Pradhan_2025prd}.
+Hydrodynamical simulations have also been carried out to study the effect of various eigenmodes ($f-$, $p-$, $g-$modes) and how they impact GW emission~\citep{Torres2018,Torres2019,Sotani2020c,Rodriguez2023,Sotani2024a,Sotani2016,Sotani:2019b,Sotani2020,Afle_Kundu_2023prd}. \cite{Sotani2020b} found that $g_1$ and $f$-modes are the dominant frequency modes emitted during the earlier and later stages of PNS evolution.
 Subsequently, the prospect of inferring PNS properties from asteroseismology through GW data has been explored~\citep{Bruel2023,Bizouard2020}.
 The effects of finite temperature are also relevant in the still undetected post-merger GW signal of BNS mergers, as well as for studying stability of post-merger remnants.
 It has been shown in previous studies that appearance of hyperons can alter the Gravitational Waves emitted from the post-merger hypermassive neutron star (HMNS) remnant~\citep{Sekiguchi_Kiuchi_2011prl,Radice_Bernuzzi_2017apjl}.
-The effects of finite temperature in case of BNS merger scenario with hyperonic matter has been studied recently~\citep{Blacker_Kochankovski_2024prd}.
+The effects of finite temperature in case of BNS merger scenario with hyperonic matter has been studied recently~\citep{Blacker_Kochankovski_2024prd,Kochankovski_Lioutas_2025prd}.
 These studies indicate that BNS post-merger properties such as peak frequency and threshold mass are strongly dependent on the underlying hot nuclear EOS and a simple $\Gamma$-law substitution is not sufficient for its description (especially for non-nucleonic d. o. f.).
-The impact of quark deconfinement and hadron-quark phase transition on BNS post-merger have been also explored in previous works~\citep{Bauswein_Bastian_2019prl,Blacker_Bastian_2020prd,Most_Papenfort_2019prl,Weih_Hanauske_2020prl}.
-The effects of phase transition include modification of the post-merger GW frequency, altering the relation between dominant gravitational wave frequency and tidal deformability during inspiral.\\
+Recent attempts have been made at exploring the effect of neutrinos in the thermal bath with nucleonic and non-nucleonic d. o. f.~\citep{Malfatti_Orsaria_2019prc,Raduta_Oertel_2020mnras,Issifu_Marquez_2023mnras,Laskos-Patkos_Pavlos_2023hnpsanp,Ghosh_Shaikh_2024npb,Kumar_Thakur_2024mnras,da_Silva_Issifu_2025arxiv,Issifu_da_Silva_2024epjc,Issifu_Menezes_2025jcap,Zheng_Sun_2025arxiv,Thakur_Issifu_2025arxiv}.
+These studies however consider selected EOS parametrization and do not take into account the large range of nuclear and other uncertainties that are allowed in their respective parameter space.